lucavallin/brosa/README.md

 - Add unit/integration tests
 - Architecture around features, not providers.
 - UI-specific code could be separated from the cmd package, but in this app it might be overkill.
-- The code used to make requests to the various providers tends to be quite repetitive.
-Would it be worth to handle the duplicated logic in a separate function?
 ## Thoughts
 - The `go-resty` package was a good choice for the HTTP client, it's easy to use and hides a lot of the boilerplate needed when making HTTP requests with Golang.
 We are now using the native `net/http` package instead for "purity".